dafer45/DattaQuantumTransportAtomToTransistor/README.md

 ## Prerequisits
 To compile the exercises, the [TBTK](https://github.com/dafer45/TBTK/) library must be installed.
-Follow the instructions on the project page for TBTK.

 ## Compile and run exercises
 Each exercise is implemented in a separate folder called E_X_X, where X_X is the exercise number.